munificent/finch/README.md

 .fin script, and it will load and run that script.)

 Once you're in the REPL, you can load and execute a script using load:.
-The path must be relative to where the executable is.
-If you've built from XCode, you can run the tests like this:
+The path must be relative to where the executable is right now (lame!).
+You can run the tests like this:

     >> load: "../../test/test.fin"

-If you built from a makefile, it's:

-    >> load: "test/test.fin"

 Where to Go from Here